 When you know that your child is to be absent on a given day, please inform the school, preferably by telephoning the school office (telephone 0191 285 1000 - option 1) before 9.30am on the first day of absence.
 A 24 hour answering service is available on this number.
-On returning to school, your child must bring a signed and dated note from you, and give this to his/her tutor.
-If we have not received this from you, you may receive a visit from our Attendance and Welfare Officer.

-I'm sure you will agree that absence from school may have a negative impact upon a child's education.
+A call must be made for every day of absence.

 School is no longer able to authorise absence from school for the purpose of taking a holiday.
 Please note that if you do decide to take your child out of school in school time for this purpose, legal sanctions may be taken against you.

 Schools are required to distinguish between authorised and unauthorised absence for all children of compulsory school age.
 Authorised absence covers absences that are unavoidable, such as sickness, religious observance and dental/medical appointments.
-Such leave will not be authorised for year 6 students until they have completed their Key Stage 2 SATs tests.
 A student will be removed from the school roll if his/her absence exceeds the agreed period.
 Parents must note, that if we are oversubscribed, it may not be possible to readmit a student on his/her return.